award

 • Frozen retractor – A locked-stowed retractor leaves the belt unusable.

-• Weak anchors – Loose anchor bolts let the whole belt pull free.
+• Weak anchors – Loose anchor bolts allow the entire belt to pull free.

 • Release-button jam – Excess molding flash can block the button and trap an occupant after a crash.